pkErbynn/fakeRESTendpoint/README.md

 # fakeRESTendpoint

 ### How?
-1. Create a repository on GitHub
+1. Create a repo on GitHub
 2. Create a `db.json` file
 3. Visit https://my-json-server.typicode.com/github-username/repo to access your server
   > https://my-json-server.typicode.com/pkErbynn/fakeRESTendpoint